Manu Gavassi: Early life

 Born and raised in São Paulo, she is the daughter of broadcaster and presenter Zé Luiz and psychologist and artist Daniela Gavassi.
-She has 1 sister, fashion student Catarina Gavassi.
+She has one sister, fashion student Catarina Gavassi.
 At age 12, she learned from her father how to play the guitar and wrote her first song at age 13.
-At 19, she left her parents' house to live alone in an apartment and took interpretation courses in the state capital.
+At 19, she left her parents' house to live alone in an apartment and took acting classes in the state capital.

 Career

 2009–11: Manu Gavassi

 She began her career in 2009 through Capricho magazine, participating in Galera Capricho, modeling in fashion editorials and being part of behavioral articles for the magazine.
 Karol Pinheiro, one of Capricho's reporters at the time, found out that Manu was singing and requested the singer's video for him on the magazine's website.
 With a big réaction to the video, Manu went on to cover songs by singers Justin Bieber and Taylor Swift and publicized her past songs through her own YouTube channel.
 Her father, broadcaster Zé Luiz, sent some videos of her singing to producer Rick Bonadio, who found the material interesting and invited the singer to be part of his record label Midas Music, she recorded her first studio album under the label.

 Manu then began work on her self-titled album, which was recorded in just two months and released on August 31, 2010.
 Her first single "Garoto Errado" was released a week before the album's release.
 The singer's first show took place on September 18 through the event NoCapricho 2010.
 In February 2011, she released the single "Planos Impossíveis".
 In 2011, her song "Garoto Errado" was also on the soundtrack of the soap opera Rebelde on Record.
 The singles "Garoto Errado" and "Planos Impossíveis" both received gold record by Pro-Música Brasil.
 In November, she released the last single from her album, "Odeio".
 The music video was released exclusively through the painting Garagem do Faustão, shown on the program Domingão do Faustão.
 In the same month she made her debut as an actress, making a cameo in the series Julie e os Fantasmas as Debora.